Buying a used big rig is a gamble. But, it is possible to get a good deal on a decent used truck, if you do your research.

 Be prepared for an engine rebuild soon.
 Most decent engines will go to a million miles if they are treated right, but there’s no predicting when an engine will require an overhaul.

-Some buyers will rebuild right away when they buy used, knowing then they have a reliable truck.
+Some purchasers will rebuild right away when they buy used, knowing then they have a reliable truck.

-When you are looking to buy a used tractor, ask for this information;
+When you are looking to purchase a used tractor, ask for this information;

 - Copies of the maintenance records